Monodromy dependence and connection formulae for isomonodromic tau functions

 Let us now describe the organization of the paper.
 The next two sections are devoted to the general Fuchsian case of the system (\ref{gensys0}).
 The main result of Section~\ref{sec_FS} is Proposition \ref{propomega}.
 In this proposition we perform the first step of the program: that is, we construct a 1-form $\omega$ which extends the Fuchsian Jimbo-Miwa-Ueno form to the space $ \widetilde{\mathcal T}\times \mathcal{M}$ and whose exterior differential, $\Omega := d\omega$, does not depend on the isomonodromic times (in the Fuchsian case they are just the positions of singular points $a_1, \ldots, a_n$).
 The form $\hat{\omega}$ is then defined formally as $\hat\omega := \omega - \omega_0$, where $\omega_0$ is a 1-form on ${\mathcal M}$ such that its differential is again $\Omega$.
 According to the scheme outlined above, the form $\omega_0$ should be determined by analyzing the asymptotics of the forms $\omega$ and~$\Omega$.
 The relevant analysis is carried out in Section~\ref{sec_fourpoint} for the case of 4-point Fuchsian systems.
 It is based on the Riemann-Hilbert method.
 In Subsection~\ref{subsec_RHP}, the Riemann-Hilbert problem which represents the inverse monodromy map (\ref{mmap}) for the 4-point system is formulated.
-In Subsections~\ref{subsec_param} and~\ref{subsec_GLA}, its asymptotic solution is constructed in terms of solutions of the certain 3-point Fuchsian systems.
+In Subsections~\ref{subsec_param} and~\ref{subsec_GLA}, its asymptotic solution is constructed in terms of solutions of certain 3-point Fuchsian systems.
 The result is used in Subsection~\ref{subsecas} to derive the asymptotics of the forms $\omega$ and $\Omega$ and hence determine the forms $\omega_0$ (see Lemma~\ref{asmonodromypart}) and $\hat{\omega}$ (Proposition \ref{propom}).
 Solution of the constant problem for the tau function of 4-point Fuchsian systems thereby reduces to 3-point inverse monodromy problems.
 Explicit solution of the latter for general Fuchsian system of rank $N>2$ is not known and therefore Proposition \ref{propom} is the best we could do for the generic 4-point tau function.